Last Updated on 2026-06-16 by Daev Roehr

 So…

-I appreciate retro audio equipment, times past, and music that isn’t available any other way.
-And it’s cool to get 60 year old audio technology working again!
+And it’s cool to get 60-100 year old audio technology working again!

-In the mid 70’s, I was a budding teenage audiophile, but had no money.
+In the mid 70’s, I was a budding teenage hi-fi nut, but had no money.
 I got a job mixing and hauling cement for a month, no mean feat for a 110 lb weakling.
 I saved almost every dollar I earned from that job, then used it all to buy my first new turntable; a spiffy BIC 960 with a Micro Acoustics 2002e cartridge.

 This was pretty much audio nirvana for me, and a huge step up from the old garage sale Garrard clunker I was using.

-A – Technics SL-1210 MK5 (circa 1972-2010) – “My Last TT”
+A – Technics SL-1210 MK5 (circa 1972-2010) – “My Last Turntable”

 Specs: